linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

       - targets: ['vm1:8080']
 ```

-## Setting up Log Monitoring clients
+## Setting up the Log Monitoring Clients
-### Exporting the Logs to Loki
+### Exporting logs to Loki
-If you are running your containers in a server and want to expose logs related to these containers to Loki, [Vector](https://github.com/timberio/vector) can be a handy tool.
+If you are running your containers in a server and want to export the logs related to these containers to Loki, [Vector](https://github.com/timberio/vector) can be a handy tool.
 A sample configuration `vector.toml` for vector is [here](https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/monitoring-target/vector.toml) which is set to export the docker logs to loki running in a sample server.
-Please update the configuration to update the target loki url and the hostname for proper labelling and run the vector using the following command:
+Update the target loki url and the hostname for proper labelling  in the configuration and run the vector using the following command:
 ```
 docker run \
   -d \